-Yes, the US debt to GDP is on an upward trend again, but take a look at some of the countries that did not learn the lesson from the last crisis.
+Yes, the US private debt to GDP is on a slightly upward trend again, but take a look at some of the countries that did not learn the lesson from the last crisis.
 Countries like China, Korea, Australia and Belgium have had increasing credit bubbles ever since the financial crisis.
 China is definitely the fastest growing of them – and also has a significant size.
 What would happen with the global economy if China had a similar meltdown compared to what happened in the US in 2008 when the credit bubble burst?

 Let’s have a look at the stock markets.

 The price/EBITDA ratio is showing that we have never had a higher price per EBITDA in the history of mankind: